 How To Paint Snowman Starry Night

-There’s a picture book that I’ve always been fond of because of the beautiful and whimsical illustrations of snowmen doing fun things at night like drinking hot cocoa and having snowball fights!
+I’ve always been fond of this book because of the beautiful and whimsical illustrations of snowmen doing fun things at night like drinking hot cocoa and having snowball fights!

-I hope that I make it easy for you to learn.
+I hope that I can make it easy for you to learn how to paint snowmen with this tutorial!
 Also, if you have kids, they would LOVE to learn how to do this with you as well.
 Enjoy!